Preventing and Cleaning Up Spam

 If this still does not stop the spam, then consider turning off public signup.

 By 'profile spam', we mean spammers who create accounts on Confluence and post links to their profile page.

-If you have had many such spam profiles created, the easiest way to delete them is via SQL.
+If you have had many such spam profiles created, it is easier to delete them via SQL, as described below.